mistio/mist-ce/README.txt

 Configuration
 =============
-You can configure the cloud backends and your keys in settings.py using Python syntax.
+First copy settings.py.dist in the same path and name it settings.py In settings.py you can configure the cloud backends and your keys using Python syntax.
 The BACKENDS global is an array of dictionaries, each dictionary describing a backend.
-For example to configure a single EC2 backend you would
+For example to configure a single EC2 backend you would have:
-have:

 BACKENDS = [
     {'title': 'EC2',